Prize Home Lottery Odds in Australia 2026: Real Numbers, Expert Analysis & Comparison

 Deaf Lottery

 Run by Deaf Services Queensland, the Deaf Lottery typically runs four draws per calendar year with tickets priced around $20 each.
 Ticket pools generally sit in the 45,000–60,000 range, putting your per-ticket odds at roughly 1 in 45,000 to 1 in 60,000.
-The prize packages tend to be fully furnished homes valued between $700,000 and $1.2 million depending on the draw location — which has historically been South East Queensland.
+Prize packages are fully furnished homes valued between $700,000 and $1.2 million depending on the draw location — historically South East Queensland.

 Endeavour Foundation Prize Home Lottery

-Here's what most people miss with Endeavour draws: they frequently sell tickets in multi-ticket books, meaning your effective cost per entry can be lower than the face price suggests.
+Their Maleny Home of the Year draw features a $3.7 million prize package and closes 13 August 2026.
+Most people miss this detail: Endeavour frequently sells tickets in multi-ticket books, meaning your effective cost per entry can be lower than the face price suggests.
 A $30 book containing three tickets gives you 1-in-33,333 odds for $10 per chance — which is actually competitive with smaller draws on a cost-per-entry basis.

-RSL Art Union runs some of the biggest prize home draws in the country, and in recent years the prize values have climbed dramatically.
-Draw 430, for instance, featured a prize package valued at $13.9 million — up from an average of around $3.2 million in 2022, a 334% increase in two years.
+Dream Home Art Union operates some of the country's largest prize home draws, with recent prize values reaching extraordinary heights.
+Their Dream Home Draw 433 offers a $14.4 million Coolangatta home and closes 14 August 2026.
 Ticket pools on these mega-draws can exceed 2 million tickets, but tickets are priced lower (often $5–$10 each), and the sheer scale of prizes attracts massive entry volumes.

-On a pure odds basis, RSL Art Union's bigger draws can actually be worse than smaller charity draws — but the prize-to-ticket-cost ratio is where the real comparison lives.
+On a pure odds basis, Dream Home's bigger draws can actually be worse than smaller charity draws — but the prize-to-ticket-cost ratio is where the real comparison lives.
 More on that below.

 Mater Prize Home